Optimizing Black-box Metrics with Iterative Example Weighting: Example Weighting for Linear Metrics

 Indeed for the noise models in Examples \ref{ex:iln}--\ref{ex:ds}, there exist weighting functions $\W$ for which the above holds with equality.
 Table \ref{tab:correction-weights} shows the form of the weighting function for general linear metrics.

 Ideally, the weighting function $\W$ assigns $m$ independent weights for each example $x \in \X$.
 However, in practice, we estimate $\perf^\Dtrue$ using a small validation sample $S^\val \sim \Dtrue$.
-So to avoid having the example weights over-fit to the validation sample, we restrict $\W$ to a weighted sum of $L$ basis functions $\phi^\ell: \X \> [0,1]$:
+So to avoid having the example weights over-fit to the validation sample, we restrict the flexibility of $\W$ and set it to a weighted sum of $L$ basis functions $\phi^\ell: \X \> [0,1]$:

 where $\alpha^{\ell}_{i} \in \R$ is the coefficient associated with basis function $\phi^\ell$ and diagonal confusion entry $(i,i)$.